 PubMed results depend on network availability and query specificity.
 Specific disease or drug names yield better results than broad questions.

-To use built-in tools in a unified tool dispatch loop, wrap them as @tool functions.
-This gives them consistent name, description, and args schemas that the LLM can reason about:
+To use the built-in tools in one dispatch loop, we wrap them as @tool functions.
+This gives every tool the same shape: a name, a description, and an args schema the LLM can reason about:

 @tool